 What to serve with this dish?
 Plain steamed white rice.
 As is.
 Unadorned.
 The white rice absorbs and highlights the multifaceted constitution of this recipe but of course, if you like your egg fried rice, by all means, that’ll work too!
 It makes the perfect side dish in any Chinese meal or even mixed with Thai or Vietnamese dishes.

 Now I guess all that’s left is the recipe itself!
 You’ll find more recipes for on the Chinese New Year Page, like:

 To all of you who are celebrating the Lunar New Year, Gong Xi Fa Cai!
 May your coming year be blessed with lots of happiness, good health and prosperity!

 A super tasty and quick recipe for Chinese Orange Beef with Sichuan peppercorns.

-- 2 tbsp peanut or vegetable oil (or other flavourless oil)
+- 2 Tbsp vegetable oil (or other flavourless oil)

-- julienned orange zest/rind from 2 oranges, not the bitter white part
+- rind from 2 oranges, not the bitter white part

 - 3 spring onions/scallions, sliced, white and green parts separated